amir-zeldes/RFTokenizer/README.md

 ## Using

+### Command line

-To use the tokenizer, include the model file (e.g. `heb.sm3`) in the tokenizer's directory, then select it using `-m heb` and supply a text file to run segmentation on.
+To use the tokenizer, include the model file (e.g. `heb.sm3`) in the tokenizer's directory or in `models/`, then select it using `-m heb` and supply a text file to run segmentation on.
 The input file should have one word-form per line for segmentation.

 ```
 > python tokenizer_rf.py -m heb example_in.txt > example_out.txt